Shopify/polaris/stylelint-polaris/plugins/custom-property-allowed-list/README.md

-## Allowed Custom Properties plugin
+## Custom property allowed list plugin

 The purpose of this plugin is to ensure that we're following our established conventions for Polaris custom properties, and only using custom properties that are generated Polaris tokens.